ghik/opinionated-scala/Traits.md

 #### The undetermined meaning of `super`

-Previous examples for conflict resolution have show a very peculiar property of Scala's `super` keyword: when some trait refers to a `super` implementation, it does not know where that implementation is until some class actually mixes in that trait and linearization takes its final word.
+Previous examples for conflict resolution have shown a very peculiar property of Scala's `super` keyword: when some trait refers to a `super` implementation, it does not know where that implementation is until some class actually mixes in that trait and linearization takes its final word.
 This is a serious semantic difference from Java and can be very surprising.

 In particular, note that a trait `B` defined like this: